Dosage form: injection

-Cyanocobalamin appears as dark, red crystals or as an amorphous or crystalline, red powder.
+Cyanocobalamin appears as dark red crystals or as an amorphous or crystalline red powder.
 It is very hygroscopic in the anhydrous form, and sparingly soluble in water (1:80).
-It is stable to autoclaving for short periods at 121°C. The Vitamin B12 coenzymes are very unstable in light.
+It is stable to autoclaving for short periods at 121°C. The vitamin B12 coenzymes are very unstable in light.

-The chemical name is 5,6-dimethyl-benzimidazolyl cyanocobamide.
+The chemical name is Coα-[α(5,6-dimethylbenzimidazolyl)]-Coβ-cyanocobamide; the molecular formula is C63H88CoN14O14P.
 The cobalt content is 4.34%.
-The structural formula is represented below:
+The molecular weight is 1355.4

 Cyanocobalamin - Clinical Pharmacology

-Within 48 hours after injection of 100 or 1000 mcg of Vitamin B12, 50 to 98% of the injected dose may appear in the urine.
+Within 48 hours after injection of 100 or 1000 mcg of vitamin B12, 50 to 98% of the injected dose may appear in the urine.
 The major portion is excreted within the first eight hours.
 Intravenous administration results in even more rapid excretion with little opportunity for liver storage.

-Gastrointestinal absorption of Vitamin B12 depends on the presence of sufficient intrinsic factor and calcium ions.
+Gastrointestinal absorption of vitamin B12 depends on the presence of sufficient intrinsic factor and calcium ions.
 Intrinsic factor deficiency causes pernicious anemia, which may be associated with subacute combined degeneration of the spinal cord.
-Prompt parenteral administration of Vitamin B12 prevents progression of neurologic damage.
+Prompt parenteral administration of vitamin B12 prevents progression of neurologic damage.

-The average diet supplies about 5 to 15 mcg/day of Vitamin B12 in a protein-bound form that is available for absorption after normal digestion.
+The average diet supplies about 5 to 15 mcg/day of vitamin B12 in a protein-bound form that is available for absorption after normal digestion.
 Vitamin B12 is not present in foods of plant origin, but is abundant in foods of animal origin.
 In people with normal absorption, deficiencies have been reported only in strict vegetarians who consume no products of animal origin (including no milk products or eggs).

-Vitamin B12 is bound to intrinsic factor during transit through the stomach; separation occurs in the terminal ileum in the presence of calcium, and Vitamin B12 enters the mucosal cell for absorption.
+Vitamin B12 is bound to intrinsic factor during transit through the stomach; separation occurs in the terminal ileum in the presence of calcium, and vitamin B12 enters the mucosal cell for absorption.
 It is then transported by the transcobalamin binding proteins.
 A small amount (approximately 1% of the total amount ingested) is absorbed by simple diffusion, but this mechanism is adequate only with very large doses.
-Oral absorption is considered too undependable to rely on in patients with pernicious anemia or other conditions resulting in malabsorption of Vitamin B12.
+Oral absorption is considered too undependable to rely on in patients with pernicious anemia or other conditions resulting in malabsorption of vitamin B12.

 Indications and Usage for Cyanocobalamin

-Cyanocobalamin is indicated for Vitamin B12 deficiencies due to malabsorption which may be associated with the following conditions:
+Cyanocobalamin is indicated for vitamin B12 deficiencies due to malabsorption which may be associated with the following conditions:

-Addisonian (pernicious) anemia
+- Addisonian (pernicious) anemia

-Fish tapeworm infestation
+- Fish tapeworm infestation

-Malignancy of pancreas or bowel
+- Malignancy of pancreas or bowel

-Folic acid deficiency
+- Folic acid deficiency

-It may be possible to treat the underlying disease by surgical correction of anatomic lesions leading to small bowel bacterial overgrowth, expulsion of fish tapeworm, discontinuation of drugs leading to vitamin malabsorption (see Drug/Laboratory Test Interactions), use of a gluten-free diet in nontropical sprue, or administration of antibiotics in tropical sprue.
+It may be possible to treat the underlying disease by surgical correction of anatomic lesions leading to small bowel bacterial overgrowth, expulsion of fish tapeworm, discontinuation of drugs leading to vitamin malabsorption (see Drug Interactions), use of a gluten-free diet in nontropical sprue, or administration of antibiotics in tropical sprue.
 Such measures remove the need for long-term administration of Cyanocobalamin.

 Patients with early Leber's disease (hereditary optic nerve atrophy) who were treated with Cyanocobalamin suffered severe and swift optic atrophy.